OGC Op. No. 11-02-10

 The Legislature enacted New York’s life settlement law to regulate the sale of life insurance policies by owners of the policies and the subsequent sale and exchange of such settled policies in the secondary market.
 Prior to the law’s enactment, transactions of this type were completely unregulated in New York State unless they qualified as viatical settlements.
 1 The law was motivated by the need to protect insureds seeking to sell their policies.
 Toward that end, the life settlement law requires that life settlement brokers and providers be licensed and that they make extensive disclosures to owners and insureds.
 The law also aims to guarantee the privacy of insureds and policy owners by imposing restrictions on the disclosure of the identity or other personally identifying information of the insured or owner.
 The law also imposes reporting requirements on life settlement providers; requires that life settlement contract forms be filed with and approved by the Superintendent; specifically prohibits certain practices; and sets forth certain additional general rules governing the conduct of the business of life settlements in this state.
 Finally, the law expressly codifies the prohibition on stranger-originated life insurance (“STOLI”).

 Another issue raised in the inquiry is that of contacts with the insured.
-Insurance Law
+Insurance Law § 7813(k) governs such contacts and provides as follows:

 (k) Contacts with the insured for the purpose of determining the health status of the insured by a licensed life settlement provider after the life settlement contract has been executed shall be made only by the licensed life settlement provider or licensed life settlement broker, or any authorized representative thereof, and shall be limited to once every three months for an insured with a life expectancy of more than one year, and to no more than once per month for an insured with a life expectancy of one year or less.